qwazr/jdbc-cache-driver/README.md

 [![Javadocs](http://www.javadoc.io/badge/com.qwazr/jdbc-cache-driver.svg)](http://www.javadoc.io/doc/com.qwazr/jdbc-cache-driver)

-JDBC-Driver-Cache is JDBC cache which store the result of a SQL query (ResultSet) in a file.
+JDBC-Driver-Cache is JDBC cache which store the result of a SQL query (ResultSet) in files.
 The same query requested again will be read from the file, the database is no more requested again.

+You may use it to easily mock ResultSets from a database.

 JDBC-Driver-Cache is itself a JDBC driver and acts as a wrapper over any third-party JDBC driver.